Axolotl/keswick-book-site/src/pages/content/keswick-pool.md

 I, of course, think "our era" was the most representative of Charlottesville.
 It may have been unspoken, but we all seemed to feel Keswick was perfect for the types of folks that either weren't quite of the circumstance or "caliber" to afford or feel comfortable at Farmington or just had a more down-to-earth mentality/quality about them and enjoyed the type of camaraderie that only Keswick afforded.
 When it closed, most of us did naturally gravitate to Farmington, but it was never the same.

-Suzanne S. Word (daughter of Helen &amp; Montie Smith)
+Suzanne S. Word (daughter of Helen & Montie Smith)